BS23-Blockchain/dapp-hardhat-typescript/README.md

 npx solhint 'contracts/**/*.sol' --fix
 ```

-# Etherscan verification
+# Alchemy verification

-To try out Etherscan verification, you first need to deploy a contract to an Ethereum network that's supported by Etherscan, such as Ropsten.
+To try out Alchemy verification, you first need to deploy a contract to an Ethereum network that's supported by Alchemy, such as Rinkeby.

 In this project, copy the .env.example file to a file named .env, and then edit it to fill in the details.
 Enter your Etherscan API key, your Ropsten node URL (eg from Alchemy), and the private key of the account which will send the deployment transaction.
 With a valid .env file in place, first deploy your contract: